-Why Does CDO "Read" a Cisco IOS Policy?
+Why Does CDO "Read" a Cisco IOS or SSH Policy?

 Reading the device's policy to CDO overwrites the copy of the configuration file stored on CDO's local database including any changes that have not been "deployed" to the device.

-To read the configuration file from Cisco IOS to CDO follow this procedure:
+To read the configuration file from Cisco IOS or an SSH device to CDO, follow this procedure:

 - On the navigation bar, click Devices & Services.